apache/doris/docs/en/ecosystem/doris-manager/space-list.md

 #5.
 After doing this, we can log in to agent01 without password on the doris manger machine
 ssh agent01@xx.xxx.xx.xx
 ````
+For details, please refer to: https://blog.csdn.net/universe_hao/article/details/52296811

 In addition, it should be noted that the permissions of the .ssh directory are 700, and the permissions of the authorized_keys and private keys under it are 600.
 Otherwise, you will not be able to log in without a password due to permission issues.
 We can see that the known_hosts file will be generated after logging in.
 At the same time, when starting doris, you need to use a password-free login account.

-When installing a cluster in Doris Manager, just use the private key of the doris manager machine, ie ~/.ssh/id_rsa
+When adding nodes in the second step of the Doris Manager installation cluster, use the private key of the doris manager machine, that is, ~/.ssh/id_rsa (note: including the head and tail of the key file)

-For details, please refer to: https://blog.csdn.net/universe_hao/article/details/52296811

 #### Host list
 Enter the host IP to add a new host, or add it in batches.

 ### 3 Installation options

 #### Get the installation package

+1. Code package path

    When deploying a cluster through Doris Manager, you need to provide the compiled Doris installation package.
-You can compile it yourself from the Doris source code, or use the official binary version.
+You can compile it yourself from the Doris source code, or use the officially provided [binary version](https://doris.apache.org/zh-CN/ downloads/downloads.html).

-Doris Manager will pull the installation package through http.
-If you need to build your own http service, please refer to the bottom of the document - Self-built http service.
+`Doris Manager will pull the Doris installation package through http.
+If you need to build your own http service, please refer to the bottom of the document - Self-built http service`.

 #### Specify the installation path

-Doris and Doris Manger Agent will be installed in this directory.
+1. Doris and Doris Manger Agent will be installed in this directory.
 Make sure this directory is dedicated to Doirs and related components.
+2. Specify the Agent startup port, the default is 8001, if there is a conflict, you can customize it.

 ### 4 Verify the host